 Pied tamarins are only found around the ever-expanding city of Manaus.
 As the city grows, their natural habitat is disappearing.
 These little monkeys are clinging on to the last remaining fragments of forest that remain.

 Their numbers are rapidly declining – so much so that it’s the only tamarin species with a national action plan.

 Durrell is recognized as a leading specialist in the husbandry of pied tamarins and the Wildlife Park in Jersey is currently home to 42 of them.
 In Brazil, there are currently only about 15 in captivity.

 Dom says capacity building in a species’ range country is essential.

 “It’s the logical progression to use Durrell’s experience and knowledge with pied tamarins to build up the skills and expertise of a core group in Brazil.
 Through the workshop, we are laying the foundations to have a strong captive population and a strong core group of people committed to the conservation of the species.”

 Durrell works closely with a number of Brazilian conservationists, including Diogo Lagroteria, a 2015 graduate of the Durrell Academy’s DESMAN course.
 A vet, he played a big part in facilitating and organising the recent workshop.
 Another “local hero” is Marcello Gordo, a professor at the University of Manaus who has been leading the translocation and rescue efforts of the species for years.

-If you can, please donate and help our cause...
+If you can, please donate and help us rewild our world.